-Experiment Site-Specific Setup Command

-ArgoNeut

-Darkside source /ds50/app/ds50/ds50.sh

-LBNE (in development) setup 1bne

-MicroBoone . /grid/fermiapp/products/uboone/etc/setups.sh

-Muon g-2 source /gm2/app/software/prod/g-2/setup

-Mu2e setup mu2e (preferred)

-source /grid/fermiapp/products/mu2e/setupmu2e-art.sh (deprecated)

-$NO\nu A$ source /grid/fermiapp/nova/novaart/novasvn/srt/srt.sh

-export EXTERNALS=/nusoft/app/externals

-source \$SRT_DIST/setup/setup_novasoft.sh -b maxopt
+Experiment Site-Specific Setup Command ArgoNeut source /grid/fermiapp/argoneut/code/t962soft/setup/ setup_t962_fnal.sh -r art_workbook -b prof Darkside source /ds50/app/ds50/ds50.sh LBNE source /grid/fermiapp/lbne/lar/code/larsoft/setup/ setup_larsoft_fnal_setup.sh -r art_workbook -b prof MicroBoone source /grid/fermiapp/lbne/lar/code/larsoft/setup/ setup_larsoft_fnal_setup.sh -r art_workbook -b prof Muon g-2 source /gm2/app/software/prod/g-2/setup Mu2e setup mu2e (preferred) or source /grid/fermiapp/products/mu2e/setupmu2e-art.sh (deprecated) $NO\nu A$ source /grid/fermiapp/nova/novaart/novasvn/srt/srt.sh export EXTERNALS=/nusoft/app/externals source \$SRT_DIST/setup/setup_novasoft.sh -b maxopt

-5 Get your C++ up to Speed
+1 6 Get your C++ up to Speed

+6.1 Introduction

-- There are two goals for this chapter.
-The first is to illustrate the features of C++ that will be important for users of the Workbook, especially those features that will be used in the first few Workbook exercises.
-It does not attempt to cover C++ comprehensively and it delegates as much as possible to the standard documentation. - The second goal is to explain the process of turning source code files into an executable program.
+There are two goals for this chapter.
+The first is to illustrate the features of C++ that will be important for users of the Workbook, especially those features

+6 that will be used in the first few Workbook exercises.
+It does not attempt to

+${7}$ cover C++ comprehensively and it delegates as much as possible to the standard

+8 documentation.

+The second goal is to explain the process of turning source code files into an executable program.
 The two steps in this process are compiling and linking.
-In informal writing, the word build is sometimes used to mean just compiling or just linking, but usually it refers to the two together. - A typical program consists of many source code files, each of which contains a human-readable description of one component of the program.
+In informal writing, the word build is sometimes used to mean just compiling or just linking, but usually it refers to the two together.

+A typical program consists of many source code files, each of which contains a human-readable description of one component of the program.
 In the Workbook, you will see source code files written in the C++ computer language; these files have names that end in .cc.
 In C++, there is a second sort of source code file, called a header file that ends in .h; in most, but not all, cases for every file ending in .cc there is another file with the same name but ending in .h.
-Header files can be thought of as the "parts list" for the corresponding .cc file; you will see how these are used in Section 5.4. - In the compilation step each .cc file is translated into machine code, also called binary code or object code, which is a set of instructions, in the computer's native language, to do the tasks described by the source code.
+Header files can be thought of as the "parts list" for the corresponding .cc file; you will see how these are used in Section 6.4.

+In the compilation step each .cc file is translated into machine code, also called binary code or object code, which is a set of instructions, in the computer's native language, to do the tasks described by the source code.
 The output of the compilation step is called an object file; in the examples you will see in the Workbook, object files always end in .o.
 But an object file, by itself, is not an executable program.
-It is not executable because each .o file was created in isolation and does not know about the other .o files. - It is often convenient to collect related groups of .o files and put them into libraries.
+It is not executable because each .o file was created in isolation and does not know about the other .o files.

+It is often convenient to collect related groups of .o files and put them into libraries.
 There are two kinds of library files, static libraries, whose names end in .a and shared libraries whose names end in .so.
 Putting many .o files